GabeMeister/vidfetcher/README.md

 - Kind of a no-brainer, but instead of checking the count(*) of videos that have a particular channel id, instead just check the VideoCount column in the Channels table

+- Before, I was manually copying over all data that I cared about from the api calls.
+Now I'm just storing a reference to the youtube.Channel in my YoutubeChannel struct, and the attributes that I care about are just function getters.

 ## Potential Ideas to Explore:

 - Instead of "waiting" to form one big slice of all channel data, just immediately begin fetching videos of channels that are out of date